The Hint You Won’t Read in Your Pregnancy Book

 There’s One More Thing to Do

 Before you are busy changing diapers, caring for a newborn, and balancing your other family and work obligations, you should contact an estate lawyer to modify your current estate plan.
 Even if you have a will, a trust, or an advanced directive, it is important to talk to an estate lawyer about the significant change in your family.
+Pregnancy planning includes deciding many things about how to protect your child in the first few years of life, but it should also include planning long term for the addition to the family.
 Specifically, you are going to want to make sure that:

 - You appoint a guardian for your child.
 Who do you want to raise your child, or children, if both you and your spouse die?
 Which relative or friend has values most similar to yours?
 Who would make sure that your children continue to participate in family activities and see their friends?
 Who would comfort your child in this unimaginably difficult situation?